vijayanajay/simplest/docs/roadmap.md

     2.  **Automated Baseline Run**: The system (CLI/optimization engine) automatically runs the backtest for the baseline strategy.
     3.  **Enhanced Reporting**:
         * Modify `BacktestAnalysisResult` or create a new `ComparativeAnalysisResult` to hold results for both the candidate strategy and the baseline.
-        * Update `meqsap.reporting` to generate side-by-side comparison tables and visualizations.
+        * Update `meqsap.reporting` to generate side-by-side comparison tables (using `rich`) and visualizations.
+Leverage `QuantStats` for comprehensive HTML reports, advanced portfolio analytics, and statistical tear sheets, complementing `pyfolio` for PDF reports.
         * Clearly indicate if the candidate strategy "beats" the baseline based on the primary objective function and other key metrics (including hold period alignment).
-* **Python Library Candidate**: Initially part of `meqsap.reporting`.
+* **Python Library Candidate**: Initially part of `meqsap.reporting` (enhanced with `QuantStats`).
 If comparison logic becomes very sophisticated (e.g., statistical significance testing), it could spin off to `meqsap_evaluator`.

 ---
 ### Phase 4: Expanding Indicator Suite & Generic Signal Logic